 My parents immigrated to the United States through Ellis Island, so I fully support LEGAL immigration.
 The question is what to do about stopping ILLEGAL immigration.
 Don’t let the media continue to confuse the two.
 They are entirely different issues.

-Obviously, I support making our borders more secure to protect us from those trying to enter our country with the intent of doing us harm or sell illegal narcotics.
-But I’m not convinced a border fence stretching across our entire southern border is realistic.
-I want to see the details of any proposal.
+Obviously, I support President Trump’s efforts to make our borders more secure to protect us from those trying to enter our country illegally with the intent of doing us harm or sell illegal narcotics.

 I know this is a very touchy and emotional issue on both sides, so again, if you want to discuss this further email me at [email protected]